scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 technically minded, that their conjecture is correct.

-While a seemingly tall order for only the second case study, Python again shows it utility.
+While a seemingly tall order for only the second case study, Python again shows its utility.
 In particular, just as in case study 1, the assignment is provided in an IPython notebook, and the student is required to submit their work in the same format, thereby leveraging the skills learned in the first case study.